 - PVC: up to 45 years

-If your pipes are near the end of their life span and you’re faced with leaks, discolored water or low water pressure, it may be time to have them replaced.
+If your pipes are close to the end of their lifetime and you’re dealing with leaks, discolored water or insufficient water pressure, it may be time to have them replaced.

 This can be caused by your utility provider or problems with your water heater.
-A telltale sign of high water pressure is hearing knocking in your pipes, particularly after shutting off a faucet.
+A telltale sign of high water pressure is hearing banging in your pipes, especially after turning off a faucet.

-If this is what’s causing the issue, a plumber can check and replace your home’s pressure-reducing valve as necessary.
+If this is what’s causing the issue, a plumber can inspect and replace your home’s pressure-reducing valve as necessary.